 1. Overall Description:

 CT1 is working on stage 3 implementation in terms of NS-AoS specified in TS 23.501.
-With respect to the following requirement regarding NS-AoS, CT1 would like to share CT1’s understanding.
+With respect to the following requirement regarding NS-AoS, CT1 would like to share what has been discussed in CT1.

 The S-NSSAI location availability information sent to the UE includes, for each applicable S-NSSAI of the Configured NSSAI, Location information indicating the cells of TAs in the RA where the related S-NSSAI is available if the S-NSSAI is not available in all the cells of the TA.

-Since the NAS layer of a UE has never handled cell-level information, CT1 agreed that:
+In order to fulfil the requirement, the NAS layer of a UE needs to know whether the UE is in an NS-AoS or not.
+Two alternatives are available:

+Alternative 1
-the NAS layer forwards the S-NSSAI location availability information to the AS layer; and

-based on the S-NSSAI location availability and the UE’s serving cell, the AS layer indicates whether the UE is inside or outside an NS-AoS to the NAS layer.
+The NAS layer forwards the S-NSSAI location availability information to the AS layer.
+Based on the S-NSSAI location availability and the UE’s serving cell, the AS layer indicates whether the UE is inside or outside an NS-AoS to the NAS layer.

+Alternative 2

+The NAS layer receives information of the UE’s serving cell from the AS layer.

 2. Actions: